jpmaus/deep-learning-sndbx/README.md

 # examples
-examples of BigGAN 2048x2048, (the "x2" implies each epoch iterated x2 number of images)
+examples of BigGAN 2048x2048, (the "x2" implies each epoch iterated x2 number of images).
+It seems like 30 epochs is more than enough training.
+After 30 the training starts "feeding back" (or something) on useless features that have nothing to do with the spectral images.
 * Trained on a single Kanye track, segmented into 4,096x2 images (an offset ~0.01):
    * [wav sample, generated @ epoch 34 & iter.7616](/results/KNYE_BigGAN_34_07616.wav)